FailAcademy/learning/web-dev-foundation/_lessons/week-03/01b-wireframes.md

 If you have time, try sketching out wireframes for its mobile phone and tablet widths too.

-Tip: Choose an website with some interesting layout features!
+Tip: Choose a website with some interesting layout features!

 ## Exercise 2